 Fiscal host: Open Source Collective 501(c)(6)

 All expenses incurred for hosting CI will be submitted to the fiscal host with receipts.
 Only the expenses in the following categories will be approved for reimbursement:

-The PMC shall appoint committer(s) to administer the Jenkins CI server on their behalf.
+The PMC shall appoint committer(s) to administer the cloud CI infrastructure on their behalf.
 The current administrators are as follows:

 The administrators shall make good-faith effort to keep the CI expenses under control.
 The expenses shall not exceed the available funds.
 The administrators should post regular updates on CI expenses.